valkey-io/spring-data-valkey/spring-boot-starter-data-valkey/README.md

 }
 ```

-With a `compose.yml` in your project root:
+With a `compose.yml` in your project root (`composeFile` attribute can also specify a different filename/location):

 ```yml
 services: